MLI-lab/LLM_data_bias/README.md

 ## Mixture Proportions Estimation

 To estimate the mixture proportions of the domains an LLM was trained on, first train a classifier to distinguish between the potential domains.
-Second generate random sequences from the LLM and tokenize them into tensors as described [here](https://github.com/MLI-lab/LLM_data_bias/tree/main/data_preparation) under test data.
+Second generate random sequences from the LLM (do not specify `--input-file`) and tokenize them into tensors as described [here](https://github.com/MLI-lab/LLM_data_bias/tree/main/data_preparation) under test data.
 Finally run the following command to classify the generated sequences:

 ```
 python open_lm/classify.py \